-Node.js vs PHP: A Honest Comparative Study With All The Answers
+Node.js vs. PHP: An Honest Comparative Study With All the Answers

-Given their intertwining nature and major differences, choosing one technology over the other will have a clear impact on time-to-market, resource utilization, product performance, budget, and much more.
+Given their intertwining nature and significant differences, choosing the right technology is crucial but complicated.
+It impacts time-to-market, resource utilization, product performance, budget, etc.

 Comparison Overview: Node.js vs PHP

 Node.js has the advantage of being faster due to its event-driven architecture and non-blocking I/O model.
 However, PHP has a faster startup time and lower memory footprint, making it suitable for projects with limited resources.
 Both technologies have distinct features, pros, and cons.
 So here’s a quick comparative look at Node.js vs PHP.

 |Coding||Requires more lines of code||Needs fewer lines of code|